Violence Threat Assessment Plan and Team Creation

 As a part of the violence threat assessment plan and team creation, participants will work through various case studies to help them learn and become more comfortable in their management of threats.

-If there is a need to find out more about the nature, magnitude, number of incidents of violence, or level of potential risk, a workplace violence risk assessment can be helpful in giving you the information needed to address any areas of concern.
+If there is a need to find out more about the nature, magnitude, and/or number of incidents of violence, or assess the level of potential risk, a workplace violence risk assessment can be helpful in giving you the information needed to address any areas of concern.
 CTRI’s assessments provide a clear and concise picture of the climate and challenges that your organization may face.
 The results of a risk assessment position you to implement policies and procedures that create a safe work environment.

 A workplace violence risk assessment will focus on incidents, risks, and fears related to physical assaults, expression of threats, and harassment (bullying, sexual harassment, verbal and emotional abuse).
 How organizational policies, culture, and management may affect the nature of violence in the organization will also be explored.